Find out about control bands and when you need to tell us about a change in control.

 - a firm carrying on reinsurance under the Reinsurance Directive

-These thresholds are also relevant to e-money firms.
+These thresholds are also relevant to Payment Institutions and Electronic Money Institutions.

 You can also see section 422 of FSMA for the full definition of 'controller'.